anniezh12/hiring-engineers/answers.md

  ![git installation](images/oracle-vm/ssh-agent.png)

- 5. I then used the key (from step 3) and added it to my github account, now I was connected to GitHub and was abl to perform all the Git tasks.
+ 5. I then used the key (from step 3) and added it to my github account.
+In order to do this I went to my Github account and selected the `SSH and GPG keys` menu option.
+Next, I selected the `New SSH key` button which showed options to add a `Title` and a `Key`.
+I then gave a title to this key and pasted the key that I copied earlier from the terminal (step 3) and hit the `Add SSH Key` button.
+Now I was connected to GitHub and was able to perform all the Git tasks (ex. cloning, pushing etc).
- I then cloned the Datadog hiring-engineers repository in my terminal using `$ git clone repository-name` and started working on it.
+ I then cloned the Datadog hiring-engineers repository in my terminal using `$ git clone git@github.com:DataDog/hiring-engineers.git` and started working on it.

 ###                                   COLLECTING METRICS